 Whatever the cause, wrist pain can be a serious problem.

 First of all, because you need your wrists for many normal, necessary daily activities.
 And second, it’s hard to keep your upper body strong without pushing movements that load your arms and shoulders through your wrists—the very movements that can be excruciating with wrist pain!

 Many people with wrist trouble think they only have two options: wait it out or see a professional (and you should see a professional if your problem doesn’t improve).

-Added bonus: this routine is professional-approved, and not just by me.
-I’ve successfully used these exercises with my physical therapy patients for years, but one client of ours, a sports orthopedic surgeon, let us know that he’s been using them with his patients, too:
+I’ve successfully used these exercises with my physical therapy patients for years, and recently one client of ours, a sports orthopedic surgeon, let us know that he’s been using them with his patients, too: